 Most common pests on Saxifraga

-The Saxifraga is safe to have around pets and children, since she is considered to be not toxic to humans, cats and dogs.
+The Saxifraga is safe around pets and children since it’s not toxic to humans, cats and dogs.
 We will never advise you to encourage any nibbling, but if it happens accidentally, you don't have to stress about it.

 Is this Strawberry Begonia with her adorable ability to make babies the new addition to your urban jungle?
-At PLNTS.com you can buy Saxifraga online, like the Saxifraga tricolor.
-Whether you like your Saxifraga big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - we’ve got you covered!
+At PLNTS.com you can buy Saxifraga online, like the Saxifraga Tricolour.
+Whether you like your Saxifraga big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - Buy Saxifraga online at PLNTS.com